What’s new on Netflix in August 2020 – all the shows and movies coming soon - TheNewsTrace

 Anelka: Misunderstood Documentary about the profession and controversial legacy of the former France worldwide striker

-Wenger, Henry, Drogba, Petit, Pogba and – *after all* – Nicolas Anelka, speaking about Nicolas Anelka?
+Wenger, Henry, Drogba, Petit, Pogba and – *in fact* – Nicolas Anelka, speaking about Nicolas Anelka?
 Oui.
 Très bon.
 Anelka: Misunderstood arrives on Netflix on 5 August. pic.twitter.com/dg1xXIbBbT

 — Netflix UK & Eire (@NetflixUK) July 22, 2020